Cas-07/EdSquared_documentation/support.md

 ### What data can tutors and students see?

-- **Tutors**: Can see all the data input by their connected students, including grades, confidence levels, and historical records.
+- **Tutors**: Can see all the data input by their connected students, including grades, grade types (e.g., end-of-year exam, coursework), and historical records.
 Tutors can also see and add lesson reports and give feedback per student per subject.
-- **Students**: Can see their own data, including grades and confidence levels.
-Students can also see feedback, lesson reports, and homework added by their tutor.
+- **Students**: Can see their own data, including grades, grade types, feedback, lesson reports, and homework added by their tutor.

 ### How are grades and subjects managed?

 - **Grades**: Students can input one grade per subject per day.
 If a new grade is added on the same day, it will overwrite the previous one.
+Grade types like end-of-year exam, coursework, etc., can be selected when adding grades.
 - **Subjects**: Students must choose from a broad list of subjects before adding grades.
-The dropdown menu for adding grades will fetch the student's added subjects.
+If a subject is missing, please contact support at [contact.edsquared@gmail.com](mailto:contact.edsquared@gmail.com).
+- **Tutors**: Tutors can edit subjects and add grades on behalf of their students.

 ### What can admins do?

-- Admins can see all students' confidence levels, grades, and historical records.
+- Admins can see all students' grade types (e.g., end-of-year exam, coursework), grades, and historical records.
 - Admins can add lesson reports, which can be seen by both admins and students.
-- Homeworks are general per student, but feedback and lesson reports are specific to each student and subject.
+- Homeworks are general per student, but feedback and lesson reports are specific to each student's subject.

 ### How does the AI feature work for tutors?